vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_card_auto-entities.md

 <a href="index"><img src="images/home_assistant_logo.png" style="float: right;" alt="Home Assistant logo" height="100px"></a>

-Here you find Home Assistant (lovelace) dashboard examples related to the custom element **auto-entities** which you can easily use in your own dashboards.
+Here you find Home Assistant (lovelace) dashboard examples related to the custom element **auto-entities** which you can easily use on your own dashboards.

 Auto-entities is a very powerful addon card which can let you make dynamic entity lists based on multiple filters, include and exclude entities and different type of sorting.